Swan-Ganz - right heart catheterization

-The test can be done while you are in bed in an intensive care unit (ICU) of a hospital or in special procedure areas such as a cardiac catheterization laboratory.
+The test can be done while you are in bed in an intensive care unit (ICU) of a hospital.
+It can also be done in special procedure areas such as a cardiac catheterization laboratory.

 Before the test starts, you may be given medicine (sedative) to help you relax.

-A larger catheter is inserted and carefully moved into the upper chamber of the right side of the heart.
+A longer catheter is inserted.
+It is then carefully moved into the upper chamber of the right side of the heart.
 X-ray images may be used to help the health care provider see where the catheter should be placed.

-Blood may be removed from the catheter to measure the amount of oxygen in the blood.
+Blood may be removed from the catheter.
+This blood is tested to measure the amount of oxygen in the blood.